33tonypapousek/experience-platform.en/help/edge/consent/iab-tcf/with-launch.md

 ## Updating Profile with consent information {#consent-code-1}

-To call the `setConsent` action when your customers consent preferences have changed, you need to create a new tag rule.
+To call the `setConsent` action when your customers consent preferences have changed, you need to create a new Tag rule.
 Start by adding a new event and choose the Core extension's "Custom Code" event type.

 Use the following code sample for your new event: